 Properties - Holds properties that specify various aspects of the project life and behavior.
 See Project Properties Page.

-There is an alternative way to open the desired page of the project editor: right-click your project in the Project Explorer and select the name of that page (Test Items, Variables, Issue-Tracking Templates, Logs or Properties) from the Edit submenu of the context menu.
+There is an alternative way to open the desired page of the project editor: right-click your project in the Project Explorer and select the name of that page (Variables, Issue-Tracking Templates, Logs or Properties) from the Edit submenu of the context menu.